jcdorr003/windash-agent/README.md

 # WinDash Agent

-> Lightweight system monitoring agent for WinDash - Send real-time PC metrics to your dashboard
+> Lightweight Windows system monitoring agent - Send real-time PC metrics to your WinDash dashboard

 ## 🚀 Quick Start

-### For Windows Users (Your Friends!)
+### For Windows Users

 1. **Download** the latest `WinDash-Agent.exe` from [Releases](https://github.com/jcdorr003/windash-agent/releases)
 2. **Double-click** `WinDash-Agent.exe` to run it
-3. **Approve** the device in your browser (opens automatically)
+3. **Approve** the device in your browser (opens automatically to `windash.jcdorr3.dev`)
 4. **Done!** The agent is now sending metrics to your dashboard

-That's it!
-The agent runs in the background and automatically starts monitoring your system.
+The agent runs in the console window.
+Press Ctrl+C to stop it.

 ---